Methane emissions

 Methane leaks in the natural gas system reduce the lower-carbon benefits of gas.
 For example, a small number of leaks that account for a high percentage of methane emissions could significantly reduce the overall environmental benefits of natural gas.
 Limiting leaks from Shell’s own operations will contribute to our ambition to cut our Net Carbon Footprint.
 At the same time, preventing or reducing methane leaks makes good commercial sense because methane is the largest component of natural gas – the less that leaks, the more we can sell to market.

-Shell has formed an industry coalition, supported by organisations like the Environmental Defense Fund, Environment, leading universities and the World Bank, to develop a set of methane guiding principles.
+Shell has formed an industry coalition, supported by organisations like the Environmental Defense Fund, UN Environment, leading universities and the World Bank, to develop a set of methane guiding principles.
 In November 2017, eight companies, including Shell, signed up to these principles.
 In 2018, we succeeded in encouraging a further 10 companies to sign up.
 The principles focus on ways to reduce emissions throughout the gas industry – from production to the final consumer.

 EXTERNAL VOICE